What happens if a specific subject matter is found within the claims, drawings, or specification?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

 When specific subject matter is found within the claims, drawings, or specification of a patent application, it is considered claimed subject matter.
-This means that the elements, features, or concepts that are explicitly outlined in these parts of the application are included within the scope of what the applicant is asserting as their invention.
+This classification indicates that the subject matter is explicitly included in the application and is intended to define the scope of the invention as claimed by the applicant.

 Subscribe